AIgbine/sme-bi-course-application/vm-exercises.md

 - ...

 #### Exercise question:
-*From the moving average, has the price spent on office supplies increased or reduced over time? (look at the trend of the moving average)*
+*From the moving average, has the price spent on office supplies increased or reduced over time? (apply trendlines to see the general trend of the moving average)*

 *Increased*